 - Cricut Explore Air 2 – it has been on the market for a while.
 This machine features everything you want from Cricut along with a faster cutting speed setting and the ability to send your designs via Bluetooth.
 You can read a quick list of features here.

-- Cricut Maker – As of this writing, this is the newest machine in the Cricut family.
-You get all of the features of the Explore Air 2 along with the ability to use advanced Rotary and Knife blades that expand your crafting significantly.
+- Cricut Maker – You get all of the features of the Explore Air 2 along with the ability to use advanced Rotary and Knife blades and all the Quick Swap tools.
+This will expand your crafting significantly.
 This machine cuts hundreds of materials, from the most delicate fabric and paper to matboard and leather.
-With a significant increase in cutting force, this machine is a heavy duty cutting machine that is easy to use in your home.
+With a significant increase in cutting force, this machine is a heavy-duty cutting machine that is easy to use in your home.
 You can read a list of the features here.

 Everyone loves their vinyl projects!
 So how would the two compare when cutting this material?
 Again the blue on the left is the Explore while the green on the right is the Maker.
 Perfect cuts with both!
 These both used the fine point blade as well.

 This time I saw a slight difference.
 I felt like the Maker did a slightly better job on this material.
-There were less “torn” places with the Maker.
+There were fewer “torn” places with the Maker.

 And boy did it ever!
 I got a really rough cut with the Explore on the left.
 However, the cut with the Maker on the right was nice and smooth.

 The dragging action of the fine point blade really pulls up the cork bits and leaves the cut looking messy.
-I was ecstatic with the Rotary blade cut from the Maker however.
+I was ecstatic with the Rotary blade cut from the Maker.

-Next on my list of difficult to cut materials was felt.
+Next on my list of difficult-to-cut materials was felt.
 On the Explore, all fabric materials including felt have to be bonded before you can cut them.
 On the Maker, no bonding is needed.
 There is actually a special fabric mat that comes with your Maker.
 The Explore cuts below are on blue felt with the fine point blade and bonded felt.
-The Maker cuts are white felt directly on the fabric mat with the Rotary blade.
+The Maker cuts on white felt directly on the fabric mat with the Rotary blade.
 Note that in both cases I used the really inexpensive felt to make this a fair comparison.